The Meaning of Space Settlement

 Sagan City by Bill Wright

 The idea of settling space is not that complicated or "far out."
-And while there are echos in space settlement of the European colonization efforts of the 1800's and earlier, the essentials are obviously quite different - including the important point that space is uninhabited.
-There are no indigenous peoples in space who stand to lose their land, cities, hunting grounds, or their lives when we establish a permanent presence there.
+And while there are echos in space settlement of the European colonization efforts of the 1800's and earlier, the essentials are obviously quite different, including the important point that space is uninhabited.

 We live during a special time in history, a hiatus between thousands of years of human expansion on Earth and the potential of a new and greater age of expansion into the next great frontier.
 The settling of space is an obvious, and quite natural, next step for humankind.
 But it is up to us to find a way.

-Every revolutionary idea evokes three stages of reaction:
+Every revolutionary idea passes three stages:

 1. It's impossible.

-2. It's possible, but not worth doing.
+2. It's possible but not worth doing.

 3. I said it was a good idea all along.